 - join us as a volunteer; or

 - contact us in any way including online, email, phone, SMS, social media or post.

 Where we collect information from

-We collect information
+We collect personal information

 - Shared: Your information may be provided to us by other organisations, for example an organisation or charity working with us, if you have given them your permission.
 The information we receive from other organisations depends on your settings or the option responses you have given them.